MIC-DKFZ/nnDetection/projects/Task019_ADAM/README.md

 # ADAM
 **Disclaimer**: We are not the host of the data.
-Please make sure to read the requirements and usage policies of the data befor using it and **give credit to the authors of the dataset**!
+Please make sure to read the requirements and usage policies of the data and **give credit to the authors of the dataset**!

 Please read the information from the homepage carefully and follow the rules and instructions provided by the original authors when using the data.
 - Homepage: http://adam.isi.uu.nl/